 HOW LONG DO YOU WANT TO LIVE?
 If the Lord told you, as He did Hezekiah, that you only had a certain number of years left, would you pray for more?
-Most people, without batting an eye, would say that they want to live in this world AS LONG AS POSSIBLE.
+Most people, without batting an eye, would say they want to live in this world as long as possible.
 And we are willing to employ any extreme medical method or scientific procedure to eke out even a few more minutes.

-Now before life is over, our problem may be that of wanting to go home BEFORE our work is done, in which case we would need to start thinking about that as Paul did (Philippians 1:21-26).
-But as soon as our part in the Lord’s work is done, why would we want to stay in this world one second longer?
+In some cases, our problem may be that of wanting to go home before our work is done, in which case we would need to start thinking about that as Paul did (Philippians 1:21-26).
+But as soon as our part in the Lord’s work is done, why would we want to stay in this world any longer?
 (And please don’t define your work in the Lord as nothing more than enjoying your kids and grandkids.
 The Lord might have other plans.
 Your kids might profit from dealing with the hardship of losing you, and other people might have as good an influence on them as you have had.)

 So am I going to pray for more years to live?
 Well, I may.
-But if I do, I’d better be sure that I’ve used the years I’ve already had, and that the reason I want more years is to do the Lord’s work.
+But if I do, I’d better be sure that (a) I’ve used the years I’ve already had, and (b) the reason I want more years is to do the Lord’s work.